-For many organizations, the key to reducing the workload associated with IT infrastructure is the intelligent use of enterprise cloud.
+For many organizations, the key to reducing infrastructure is the intelligent use of enterprise cloud.
 Enterprise cloud is VMware-based cloud infrastructure with these characteristics:

 - Performance – Most organizations expect their applications to run faster on newer IT platforms.
 The best enterprise cloud providers provide higher memory, disk and network performance for better application experiences.
 Hyperscale clouds and SaaS don’t measure up to the best enterprise cloud performance levels.

 - Comfort – Your critical business applications are comfortable running on VMware-based infrastructure, and your Systems Administrators are comfortable using the VMware management plane.
 Hyperscale cloud often includes a learning curve and new skillsets.

 - Economics – Ultimately, the cost of IT must be in alignment with the value it brings to the business.
 The best enterprise cloud providers offer predictable spending and cost changes that reflect changes in the business.
 Accurate cost evaluations should include estimated reduction in FTE hours, licensing and hardware maintenance costs.

 - Service level – How much downtime can your organization tolerate?
 Hyperscale cloud provider’s 99.95% uptime means more than four hours of downtime per year is acceptable.
 Enterprise cloud providers such as Expedient offer 100% uptime with service credits.

 - API – As more companies automate IT functions, application programming interfaces (APIs) become critical for enabling optimized IT management processes.
 The best enterprise cloud providers deliver APIs to enable automation.